NREL/T3CO/README.md

 Point the `--config` argument to the `T3COConfig.csv` file path (either the t3co/resource/T3COConfig.csv file in a repo clone or the demo_inputs/T3COConfig.csv file after copying the demo input files.
 This parameter defaults to the T3COConfig.csv file in the t3co.resources module) and `--analysis-id` to the desired `config.analysis_id` (either an existing row or a newly added "Analysis" row in the `T3COConfig.csv` file.
 Default = `0`).

-Additional information on the inputs, the Batch Mode feature, other CLI argumentes, and description of T3CO results are mentioned in the [Quick Start Guide](https://github.com/NREL/T3CO/blob/main/docs/quick_start.md)
+Additional information on the inputs, the Batch Mode feature, other CLI arguments, and description of T3CO results are mentioned in the [Quick Start Guide](https://github.com/NREL/T3CO/blob/main/docs/quick_start.md)

 ## Acknowledgements
 This tool was developed with funding support from the US Department of Energy's Office of Energy Efficiency and Renewable Energy (EERE)'s Vehicle Technology Office.